lifelike/pangamebook/README.md

 it should not be difficult to get started.

 # What the Filter Does
-Pangamebook looks for all top-level headers that consists of only lowercase letters, digits, and underscores.
+Pangamebook looks for all headers at a specified level (default: top-level) that consists of only lowercase letters, digits, and underscores.
 Headers like *start*, *first_room*, or *finding_some_loot_23* will be affected, but headers like *Introduction*, *How To Play*, *character sheet*, or *Epilogue* will be ignored (as they contain upper-case letters and/or spaces).
-All ignored sections are expected to be either at the very beginning or end of the document.

 Pangamebook collects each affected (i.e. non-ignored) header together with everything that follows it up until the next top-level header, including lower-level headers and all text and images and tables etc. That collection is considered a *section*.

+Starting with version 2.1.0 there is some chance that having ignored sections between shuffled sections will work.
+It has not been well tested.
+For earlier versions all ignored sections are expected to be either at the very beginning or end of the document.

-A top-level header that is a (positive) number will keep that number in the output document as well.
+A section header that is a (positive) number will keep that number in the output document as well.
 Other than that its section are handled like all other gamebook-sections.
 Trying to use the same number twice causes the filter to print an error message and abort.